 The application of the 10-20-Life law produces harsh results.
 For example, an offender who intended only to use a gun during a robbery or other felony for purposes of fear or control will be sentenced to at least 25 years in prison if that gun accidentally goes off and shoots someone.

 Florida's Stand Your Ground Law and other laws regarding self-defense can provide certain protections for individuals who use force to defend themselves from the threat of violence by others.
 Sometimes the police get in wrong when they respond to a call involving violence.
 Sometimes the police make the mistake of arresting the wrong person.
 Florida's Stand Your Ground Law can prevent a person from being prosecuted in certain situations and can be used by an experienced lawyer to shield a client from criminal prosecution altogether.
 Under recent changes to the law, the burden of proof is now on the prosecutor to prove that a person who claims self-defense under Florida's Stand Your Ground Law can be prosecuted.
 If you are charged with a crime of violence in Florida and you were defending yourself, you need an experienced defense attorney to defend you and protect your rights.
 Even if Florida's Stand Your Ground does not apply to the particular facts of your case, Florida's other self-defense laws may still provide a viable defense at trial.

 Ms. Fore has a wealth of experience fighting the search and seizure of firearms as part of zealous advocacy on behalf of her clients.
-Her experience both at trial and in successful plea negotiations includes representing clients charged with felon in possession of a firearm, delinquent in possession of a firearm, minor in possession of a firearm, carrying a concealed firearm, carrying a concealed weapon, public discharge of a firearm, shooting into an occupied structure or vehicle, and public discharge of a firearm.
+Her experience both at trial and in successful plea negotiations includes representing clients charged with felon in possession of a firearm, delinquent in possession of a firearm, minor in possession of a firearm, carrying a concealed firearm (still illegal if you are a person who is not allowed to have a firearm), public discharge of a firearm, shooting into an occupied structure or vehicle, and public discharge of a firearm.